Leica M2 Review (+ Leica vs Voigtlander Bessa R3A)

 Leica M2 vs Voigtlander Bessa R3A

-The Leica M2 camera was an unplanned buy.
-I was ready to shoot 35mm film last weekend but found my 35mm Voigtlander Bessa R3A camera shutter was completely jammed.
+My Leica M2 camera was actually an unplanned buy.
+The weekend was fast approaching and I was excited to shoot some 35mm film during a model photoshoot.
+When I picked up the Voigtlander Bessa R3A camera I found the shutter completely jammed.
 I tried the usual tricks to rectify the problem per YouTube but no luck.
 The Bessa’s are well known to be a poor man’s Leica and although they are great when they work I need a camera body I can rely on.
 For that reason I turned to Leica.

 Leica Film Photography

-I have wanted to get back into shooting film for some time and I have done almost none since I got my Leica M9 last year.
-Getting a Leica M2 film camera is the quickest and easiest way to get my interest in film photography back very quickly!
+I wanted to get back into shooting film for some time after having done almost none for 12 months after buying the digital Leica M9 camera.
+Getting a Leica M2 film camera was the quickest and easiest way to get my interest in film photography back very quickly!

 Leica M2 Portraits

-After buying the Leica M2 I own both a 1950s Leica M2 35mm rangefinder film camera and a more modern Voigtlander Bessa 3RA 35mm rangefinder film camera.
+After buying the Leica M2 I now owned both a 1950s Leica M2 and a more modern Voigtlander Bessa R3A (aka The poor man’s Leica) .
 Both these cameras accept Leica M lenses and are basically just a light box to mount the lens on and to shoot to 35mm film.
-So which do I prefer?
-Here are some facts for each film camera:

 Voigtlander Bessa R3A Specs – 8 Facts on the R3A

-- Fastest shutter speed 1/2000 (for when wanting to use wide apertures in daylight)
+- Fastest shutter speed 1/2000 (for when wanting to use wide apertures in daylight without ND filters)

-- Cheaper lightweight build but lighter to carry.
-Nice slimline ergonomics.
+- Cheaper more plastic feel build but lighter to carry

 Leica M2 Related Posts